Passenger arrested after flight from Australia to Malaysia returns to Sydney in ’emergency incident’

 The emergency caused dozens of domestic flight cancellations and delays at Australia’s busiest airport.

-Malaysia Airlines flight MH122 left Sydney Airport with 194 passengers and five crew aboard on an eight-hour flight to Kuala Lumpur and returned more than three hours later because of a “disruptive passenger,” the airline said.
+Malaysia Airlines flight MH122 left Sydney Airport with 199 passengers and 12 crew aboard on an eight-hour flight to Kuala Lumpur and returned more than three hours later because of a “disruptive passenger,” the airline said.

 “In the interest of safety, the commander of the flight made a decision to return to Sydney,” Malaysia’s national carrier said in a statement.